-It's been a while since Apple dropped support for Flash on iOS devices, including the iPhone and iPad.
-But a new standard workflow has not fully emerged.
-Work has progressed with various web standards organizations to create non-proprietary methods for delivering animation and video directly compatible with HTML5.
+Although it's been a while since Apple dropped support for Flash on iOS devices including the iPhone and iPad-no new standard workflow for video has emerged yet.
+Work has progressed with various web standards organizations to create nonproprietary methods for delivering animation and video directly compatible with HTML5, but that means you will have to support multiple video types on your site.

-In this lesson, students will be exposed to the current techniques for incorporating HTML5-compatible animation and video within their website.
-Make the students aware that these methods have not been formally adopted by the industry and may change over time.
+In this lesson, students will be exposed to the current techniques for incorporating HTML5-compatible animation and video hosted on their website.
+Make the students aware that one method has not been formally adopted by the industry and that the techniques shown will certainly change over time.